 - Benefits: improved land management and conservation work, cost savings on new materials for set and stage decoration, avoided landfill disposal.

 Cross-sectoral resource matching

 - Problem: sole trader with niche production requirements needed to source sustainable and ethical materials to handcraft yoga bags.

 - Solution: PVC truck tarpaulins destined for landfill met the product specifications including colour, texture and durability.

 - Benefits: removed waste management costs, reuse of materials for new product development.

-If you have a wasted resource, or a niche material need which could be fulfilled by other businesses' waste, contact the Invest NI Industrial Symbiosis service.
+If you have a wasted resource, or a niche material need that could be fulfilled by other businesses' waste, contact the Invest NI Resource Matching service.